 G-Sync is a proprietary adaptive sync technology made by Nvidia.
 It aims to give gamers a smoother gameplay experience by matching a monitor’s refresh rate with the frame rate that the GPU is pushing out, thus eliminating screen stuttering or tearing.
-It is currently available on all (low-)mid to high tier GTX graphics cards (GTX 650Ti and newer), though gaming monitors don’t come standard with this technology, as the cost of implementing G-Sync in a monitor raises the price.
+It is currently available on all RTX cards and most GTX graphics cards (GTX 650Ti and newer), though gaming monitors don’t come standard with this technology, as the cost of implementing G-Sync in a monitor raises the price.
 If you wish to use G-Sync, make sure to double check if your monitor is compatible.

 G-Sync is not to be confused with V-Sync, which is an option in many games and is not a technology developed by Nvidia.

 Regular (non G-Sync compatible) monitors refresh the image on the screen at a fixed rate (i.e. their ‘refresh rate’).
 If you’ve got a 100Hz monitor it’ll be refreshing the screen 100 times per second.
 The framerate that your GPU puts out can vary though, depending on many factors (such as how much action is on screen, the power of said graphics card, …) and that isn’t ideal to get a smooth looking game.